 Packers vs. Raiders Monday Night Football: Promo Codes, Odds, Moneyline, and Spread - Week 5

-On Monday, October 9, 2023 at Allegiant Stadium, the Las Vegas Raiders (1-3) are favored by just 1 point as they aim to halt a three-game skid in a matchup with the Green Bay Packers (2-2).
-An over/under of 44.5 points has been set for this game.
+The Las Vegas Raiders (1-3) take a three-game losing skid into a matchup with the Green Bay Packers (2-2) on Monday, October 9, 2023 at Allegiant Stadium.
+Las Vegas is favored by only 2.5 points.
+This contest has an over/under of 45.5 points.

-Before the Raiders square off against the Packers, prepare for the matchup by taking a look at their recent betting trends and insights.
-The recent betting insights and trends for the Packers can be seen in this article before you wager on their matchup against Raiders.
+The Raiders' recent betting insights and trends can be found in this article before you wager on their matchup against Packers.
+The Packers' recent betting insights and trends can be found below before they face the Raiders.

 Watch the NFL this season on Fubo!